JoshuaN7/flask-website/README.md

 In particular, we chose to use the Elastic Beanstalk service, the CodePipeline service, and the Lightsail service.

-### Overview (Elasticbeanstalk + managed vps database)
+### Overview (Elastic Beanstalk + managed vps database)

 Pros:
 - Good git integration
 - Separated database and back
 - Easy database configuration
 - Backups for database
 - Easy web server configuration
 Cons:
 - (Maybe expensive)

 ### Elastic Beanstalk

 The Elastic Beanstalk service is a great fit four our needs since we did not have to manually set up a web server with Nginx or Apache, but rather, we were able to select a Python pre-configured web server template.
 This helped us save time on configuration, which lets us focus on building our application.
-It also allows us to deploy our web application with ease thanks to it's integration to AWS CodePipeline, a service which deploys our app on very git push to the main branch where we host our code.
+It also allows us to deploy our web application with ease thanks to it's integration to AWS CodePipeline, a service which deploys our app on every git push to the main branch where we host our code.

 ### Our other choices